TZstatsADS/fall2019-proj1--Sixuan-Li/README.md

 Term: Fall 2019

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Popular words and vocabulary and some sentimental analysis regarding to origin of songs
 + This project is conducted by [Sixuan Li]

 + Project summary: [a short summary] Would an artist use "genreal popular word" if he has a higher vacabulary?
 Any relationship between words using and origin (or genre) ?